limbenjamin/voce/README.md

 - Clean, responsive design.
 Scales to fit any screen
 - Fully usable without Javascript (although enabling it adds more functionality)
-- Ability to hide email addresses from spambots
 - Syntax highlighting for code blocks
 - Integrated Google Analytics
 - Custom sidebar links and social icons